Satyawati College: About

 The college is now approved on the North campus of University of Delhi and is near to many colleges like SRCC College, Hansraj College, Kirori Mal College etc. The main campus of University of Delhi is 5 km away from the college.
-Courses covered include B.Com.
-(Hons.), B.Com.
-Prog, B.A (Hons.)
-Economics, History, Political Science and B.Sc.
-Mathematics etc. Satyawati College is maintained by Delhi Government as well as by Delhi University.
+Satyawati College is maintained by Delhi Government as well as by Delhi University.
 The college is also equipped with a Pollution Level Display within its campus.